 An internal anonymous survey has shown that over 80% of the children participating in the Junior Ranger-program come from disadvantaged families.

 The Junior Ranger-program is very popular with children and young people.
 The program started in April 2017 with 36 children.
-There are now 126 participants from 9
+There are now 125 participants from 9 local schools.

 In the medium term, the aim is to integrate more schools from Maun into the program and thus make participation possible for more children.
-The Knyphausen Foundation regularly finances "Train the Trainer Courses" to strengthen the local project managers of the partner organisation in their work with children.
+The Knyphausen Foundation regularly finances "Train the Trainer Courses" as well as project-accompanying workshops to strengthen the local project managers of the partner organisation in their work with children.

-The association FEYS was founded at the end of 2015.
-Boletlo James Pitseyagae, board member of the association, has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
-The team consists of two permanent employees and is supported by seven local volunteers in certain activities.
-The association's objectives include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
-A cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of 2016.
+The FEYS association was founded at the end of 2015.
+The FEYS team has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
+Gosegonna Pretty Rabosigo is the project coordinator.
+She is supported by a team of young volunteers and older Junior Rangers in the environmental projects.
+The association's goals include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
+Cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of the year 2017.